 Obtaining and Returning Materials

-- Educator elects to pick up and drop off materials at the museum during open hours
+- Members and educators may pick up and drop off materials at the museum during open hours

 - AACC Coordinator delivers to and picks up from Tarrant County campuses